Hell's Angels (book): Origins

-Hell's Angels began as the article "The Motorcycle Gangs: Losers and Outsiders" (reprinted here) written by Thompson for the May 17, 1965 issue of The Nation.
+Hell's Angels began as the article "The Motorcycle Gangs: Losers and Outsiders" written by Thompson for the May 17, 1965 issue of The Nation.
 In March 1965, The Nation editor Carey McWilliams wrote to Thompson and offered to pay the journalist for an article on the subject of motorcycle gangs, and the Hells Angels in particular.
 Thompson took the job, and the article, published about a month later, prompted book offers from several publishers interested in the topic.

 Thompson spent the next year preparing for the new book in close quarters with the Hells Angels, in particular the San Francisco and Oakland chapters of the club and their president Ralph "Sonny" Barger.
 Thompson was upfront with the Angels about his role as a journalist, a dangerous move given their marked distrust of reporters from what the club considered to be bad press.
 Thompson was introduced to the gang by Birney Jarvis, a former club member and then police-beat reporter for the San Francisco Chronicle.
-This introduction, coming from an Angel and reporter, allowed Thompson to get close to the gang in a way others had not been able.
+This introduction, coming from an Angel and reporter, allowed Thompson to get close to the gang.

 Far from being wary of this outsider, the Angels were sincere in their participation, often talking at length into Thompson's tape recorder and reviewing early drafts of the article to ensure he had his facts straight.
 The gang often visited his apartment at 318 Parnassus Avenue in San Francisco, much to the dismay of his wife and neighbors.
 Thompson, however, felt comfortable with the arrangement.
-When "jokingly" threatened with violence, he pointed to a loaded double-barrelled shotgun that he kept hanging on his wall and replied in a similar vein that he would "croak two of them first."
+When "jokingly" threatened with violence, he pointed to a loaded double-barreled shotgun that he kept hanging on his wall and replied in a similar vein that he would "croak two of them first."

 Thompson remained close with the Angels for a year, but ultimately the relationship waned.
 It ended for good after several members of the gang gave him a savage beating or "stomping" over a remark made by Thompson to an Angel named Junkie George, who was beating his wife.
 Thompson said: "Only a punk beats his wife and dog."
 The beating stopped only when senior members of the club ordered it.
-Thompson had essentially ended his time with the Angels by then, but he would later note in letters to friends and Sonny Barger that the members who had participated in the beating had not been those with whom he had most closely associated.
-He continued being fond of Barger and others in the club.
+Thompson had essentially ended his time with the Angels by then, but he later noted in letters to friends and Sonny Barger, that the members who had participated in the beating had not been those with whom he had most closely associated.
+He continued being fond of Barger, writing in his 1971 book Fear and Loathing in Las Vegas: "Sonny Barger never quite got the hang of it, but he’ll never know how close he was to a king-hell breakthrough."